-- a.
-Upon accepting this option and leave the Program, she must notify the Education Coordinator immediately. - b.
-The student shall re-enter at the beginning of the corresponding semester in which she left. (i.e., if the student left mid-way through the second semester she would be required to re-enter the program at the beginning of the second semester the following year).
+b.
+The student shall re-enter at the beginning of the corresponding semester in which she left. (i.e., if the student left midway through the second semester, she would be required to re-enter the program at the beginning of the second semester the following year).

 c.
-All didactic and clinical course work must be completed prior to graduation from the Program
+All didactic and clinical course work must be completed prior to graduation from the Program a.
+The student shall apply all radiation safety practices as outlined by the Education Coordinator and the Radiation Safety Officer.

-Option #3 - Remain in Program throughout pregnancy.
+Option # 3 - Remain in Program throughout pregnancy.
 If the student so decides, she may continue in the Program under the following requirements:

-- a.
-The student shall imply all radiation safety practices as outlined by the Education Coordinator and the Radiation Safety Officer. - b.
-Upon request, an exposure monitoring device will be issued by the Radiation Safety Officer. - c.
-The student shall participate in all scheduled clinical rotation areas as assigned with no special provisions. - 4.
-The Education Coordinator shall document the student's decision in regard to the three options described above. - 5.
-The student shall complete and sign a form acknowledging receipt of information and associated documentation in regard to the pregnancy.
+b.
+Upon request, an exposure monitoring device will be issued by the Radiation Safety Officer.

+c.
+The student shall participate in all scheduled clinical rotation areas as assigned with no special provisions.

+4. The Education Coordinator shall document the student's decision in regard to the three options described above.

+5. The student shall complete and sign a form acknowledging receipt of information and associated documentation in regard to the pregnancy.
 All documentation shall be entered into the student's permanent personal file.

-Effective: 01/2020 Revised: 06/2020 Reviewed: 11/2020